mesowx/MesoPy/README.md

 [![Documentation Status](https://readthedocs.org/projects/mesopy/badge/?version=latest)](http://mesopy.readthedocs.org/en/latest/)

 ## Example Projects
 These can be found in the `/examples` path.
-I have included a simple GUI that displays weather data and a matplotlib plot which graphs temperatures at several stations.

-## Version
+## Version and License
-1.1.01 released on 28 May 2015
+1.1.01 released on 28 May 2015 under the MIT license

-## License
-MIT

-## Support
+## Support and Credits
 MesoPy was designed to be as simple as possible and I hope you enjoy its usage.
 If you have any questions/comments, please direct them to [joclark@ucar.edu].

-## Credits
 MesoWest has originally created by Dr. John Horel's [research group] at the University of Utah.
 Additional facilities were provided by the [Western Region] of the National Weather Service.

 [requests]:https://pypi.python.org/pypi/requests/
 [mesowestapi@gmail.com]: mailto:mesowestapi@gmail.com